 - 2. HACFM offices will provide the family with a copy of this policy and appropriate forms at move-in and annual reexamination.
 The policy and forms will also be provided at an interim if applicable. - 3.
 The Property Manager will make the final determination as to whether or not a family member is exempt from the Community Service requirement.
 Residents may use the Grievance Procedure if they disagree with HACFM's determination. - 4.
 Non-compliance of family member.
 The responsibility for enforcement will be with the HACFM. - At least thirty (30) days prior to annual re-examination and/or lease expiration, HACFM will begin reviewing the exempt or non-exempt status and compliance of family members. - If HACFM finds a family member to be non-compliant, the HACFM will enter into an written agreement with the non-compliant member and the head of household to make up the deficient hours over the next twelve-(12) month period, or the family will certify that the non-compliant family member no longer resides in the unit (proper lease addendum). - If, at the next annual re-examination, the family member still is not compliant, the lease will not be renewed and the entire family would be issued a 3D-day notice to vacate by the HACFM, unless the non-compliant member agrees to move out of the unit and a lease addendum is signed with the family amending its composition accordingly. - The family may use the Grievance Procedure to appeal the lease termination, after attending a private conference with the HACFM representative. - 5.
-HACFM will review a sample of certifications and validate their accuracy with the third-party verification procedures currently in place.
+HACFM will accept a tenant's signed self-certification for Community Service compliance - 6.
+HACFM will review a sample of self-certifications and validate their accuracy with the third-party verification procedures currently in place.